Copacabana Fort revolt: Naval bombardment

 Inside the fort, with the supply of electricity and water being cut out, the defenders relied on candles and brackish water distilled from the sea.
 On 6 July, the lieutenants wanted to spare captain Euclides Hermes, the only officer with a wife and children, sending him to negotiate his surrender, but he did not want to leave.
 At 04:00 at night, minister Calógeras telephoned to warn the rebels of the total isolation of the fort, but gave them a guarantee of their lives.
 The commander gathered his officers and explained the situation.
 The rebels inside the fort knew of the imminent bombardment by the Navy and the other fortifications.
 A faction led by Siqueira Campos and Eduardo Gomes wanted to resist, but another considered the revolt over.
 The commander gave each the option of leaving or staying in the fort.
 Of the more than three hundred men in the garrison, only 29 remained — five officers (Euclides, Siqueira, Eduardo Gomes, Mário Carpenter and Newton Prado), two sergeants, a corporal, sixteen privates and five civilians.
 The prisoners were released.

 At 07:35, the battleship São Paulo crossed the mouth of Guanabara Bay.
 Behind it, slightly displaced to port, came the Minas Geraes.
 The destroyer Paraná, with an admiral's pennant, accompanied the duo.
-(Note: Admiral Pedro Max Fernando Frontin, Chief of Staff of the Navy, supervised the operation aboard Paraná.
+(Note: Admiral Pedro Max Fernando de Frontin, Chief of Staff of the Navy, supervised the operation aboard Paraná.
 At the same time, the destroyers Pará, Piauí, Santa Catarina and Alagoas left to watch the coast (Gazeta de Notícias, 7 July 1922).)
 Each battleship had a main battery of twelve 305mm guns (of which a maximum of ten could be used at the same time, due to the position of the turrets), against two cannons of the same caliber at the fort.
 But several factors favored the revolutionaries.
 The fort's shells had 1,500 meters more range than the battleships, and its concrete armor, up to 12 meters thick, was much stronger than the ships' steel armor.
 The geography of Guanabara Bay nullified the battleships' mobility advantage, forcing them to fight at close range (less than 7,250 meters), in which even their most protected parts could be pierced by the fort's shells.